 Panagia Tsambika is now visited each year by thousands and thousands of pilgrims from around the world, many of those are couples (both Greek and non-Greek) who have struggled to conceive or who wish to have their baby or child blessed.

 The Monastery Up Top

 After walking through a small gate, you are able to light a candle before entering an open space featuring a large icon of Panagia Tsambika holding Baby Jesus.
 The icon is surrounded by small dolls and photos of children- all in honour of those in need of healing.
 Here you will also find a book where you are able to write prayers and names of family members and friends who you wish to receive a blessing from Panagia Tsambika.
 From there you can walk through to another smaller room, where you’ll find more icons and privacy to pray.

 The New Church

 A bit further out, on the road connecting Archangelos village to Rhodes Town, you will discover a new monastery dedicated to Panagia Tsambika- this also deserves a visit.
 Featuring many 19th-century religious artifacts, the actual miraculous icon is also kept here for security reasons.
 It’s also home to a museum and bookstore for those wanting to purchase icons and other ecclesiastical items.
-You can also ask for a blessed ribbon and wick, which is given to couples who wish to conceive.
+You can also ask for a blessed ribbon and wick, which are given to couples who wish to conceive.